alizaso97/alizaso97.github.io/index.md

 **STEP-2 Participant**
 *National Center for Supercomputing Applications – Champaign, IL*
 *June 2025 – August 2025*
-- Collaborated with NCSA SecOps Analysts for hands-on experience in HPC cybersecurity
-- Analyzed Qualys data, Linux system logs, and DNS records in order to identify and remove inactive service principals
+- Worked on-site with SecOps Analysts to collect Qualys data, Linux system logs, and DNS records in order to remove inactive service principals
+- Assisted in the migration of existing configuration management code from Puppet to Ansible

 **Student Technical Support Specialist**
 *Boise State University Office of Information Technology – Boise, ID*
 *September 2024 – Present*
-- Managed device upgrades using PXE Boot, SCCM, and Active Directory
+- Deployed campus devices using PXE Boot, Apple School Manager, JAMF, SCCM, and Active Directory
+- Collaborated with team members across the Office of Information Technology

 **STEP-1 Participant**
 *ACCESS-CI – Miami, FL*
 *May 2024*
-- Participated in workshops focused on cybersecurity, networking, and cloud computing
+- Participated in two weeks of educational workshops related to cybersecurity, networking, and cloud computing
-- Gained exposure to NSF ACCESS-CI high performance computing systems
+- Engaged with instructors and vendors to learn about the NSF ACCESS-CI high-performance computer systems

 **Instructional Technologist**
 *Boise State University Learning Technology Solutions – Boise, ID*
 *January 2024 – August 2024*
-- Maintained and updated an Atlassian Confluence knowledge base for educational technology support
+- Sustained and updated an established knowledge base, enhancing educational technology support documentation for effective user guidance and issue resolution
-- Communicated with users via ServiceNow ITSM software to resolve incidents and service requests
+- Utilized IT service management software to communicate with users for prompt resolution of technology incidents and service requests

 **IT Support Technician**
 *Boise State University Student Media Department – Boise, ID*
 *August 2023 – May 2024*
-- Provided hardware and software support to staff
+- Assisted Student Media staff with hardware and software issues
-- Managed equipment rotation and procurement within department budget
+- Implemented an existing device rotation plan and worked within the department's budget to purchase new hardware

 **Wastewater Collections Operator**
 *City of Caldwell – Caldwell, ID*
 *September 2021 – April 2023*
-- Interpreted PACP inspection data and recommended cost-effective solutions
+- Conveyed PACP inspection data, effectively articulating findings and advocating for cost-effective solutions
-- Operated Vactor 2100i sewer truck for system maintenance
+- Operated a Vactor 2100i sewer truck in order to contribute to the maintenance and efficiency of wastewater systems

 ## Awards and Certifications